Home

 Let’s examine the adding machine of Fawcett Plumb, using the patent drawing (see the patent drawing below).

 The machine is a simple column adder (for adding up columns of figures).
-The principle upon which the device is constructed consists of the revolution of a disk peripherally encircled by a series of numbers running from 0 to 99 through arcs of circles embracing from one to nine numbers by means of nine keys transmitting motion through a system of suitably-arranged levers.
+The principle upon which the device is constructed consists of the revolution of a disk peripherally encircled by a series of numbers running from 0 to 99 through arcs of circles embracing from one to nine numbers by means of nine keys transmitting motion through a system of suitably arranged levers.

 Fawcett Plumb’s patent drawing

 Marked with is a case, adapted to enclose the working parts of the instrument.
 It is provided with a removable convex cover, which is perforated to expose a small section of the peripheries of the units and tens wheel and the hundreds-wheel.
 Pointers attached to the cover designate the numbers on the wheels respectively.
-The units and tens wheel is mounted on a shaft, which longitudinally traverses the case, being journaled at each end thereof.
+The units and tens wheel are mounted on a shaft, which longitudinally traverses the case, being journaled at each end thereof.

 The hundreds wheel, encircled by a series of figures running from 1 to 10, is mounted on a short shaft, journaled in one end of the case.
 The said shaft also supports a cog wheel, provided with ten cog teeth, with which a cam, rigidly secured to the shaft, is adapted to be engaged to move the hundreds-wheel one-tenth of a revolution to every complete revolution of the units and tens-wheel (thus performing tens carry).